 Signs and symptoms of a retractile testicle include the following:

 The movement of the testicle almost always occurs without pain or discomfort.
 Therefore, a retractile testicle is noticed only when it is no longer seen or felt in the scrotum.

 The position of one testicle is usually independent of the position of the other one.
 For example, a boy may have one normal testicle and one retractile testicle.

 Retractile testicle is different from undescended testicle (cryptorchidism).
 The undescended testicle is one that never entered the scrotum.
 If a doctor attempted to guide an undescended testicle, it would cause discomfort or pain.

 When to see a doctor

 If your son experiences pain in the groin or testicles, see your son's doctor immediately.

 An overactive muscle causes a testicle to become a retractile testicle.
 The cremaster muscle is a thin pouch-like muscle in which a testicle rests.
 When the cremaster muscle contracts, it pulls the testicle up toward the body.

-During childhood, the cremaster muscle may be particularly overactive.
-If this reflex is strong enough, it can result in a retractile testicle, pulling the testicle out of the scrotum and up into the groin.
+If the cremaster reflex is strong enough, it can result in a retractile testicle, pulling the testicle out of the scrotum and up into the groin.

 Causes of an ascending testicle